serra/bball/site/2013/10/31/evaluating_individual_scoring_efficiency.rst

 everybody appears to know what to do offensively.

 Two outstanding players (Holcomb-Faye and Givens).
-Holcomb Faye is outstanding in terms of finishes (many assists, 37% assist ratio) and keeps his usage at team average to compensate for his low scoring efficiency.
+Holcomb Faye is outstanding in terms of finishes, mainly because of his many assists, 37% assist ratio.
 Givens is outstanding in that he combines high usage with high scoring efficiency.